High School and Middle School Students

 Art in Society (AiS) is a gallery tour and arts education program for regional high school and middle school students and teachers.
 AiS stresses skills in critical thinking through multidisciplinary approaches to visual literacy and the study and making of art.
 Based on a multilevel model of reading, AiS teaches students techniques in ‘reading’ art, which transfer directly to reading life in society—skills important for survival in today’s media-saturated world.
 The program introduces art making as a medium of response to questions that may arise in history, social studies, literature, or sciences classes, as well as in the fine arts.

-- An interactive gallery tour and discussion of exhibition themes (study guides and prep materials – provided)
+- An interactive gallery tour and discussion of exhibition themes

 - Art-making workshops at the gallery or participating schools, developing student responses to exhibition themes (art supplies – provided)